Define the term inclusion and how it relates to the child care environment and practice #544

 1. Define the term inclusion and how it relates to the child care environment and practice for all ages.

-12. Demonstrate understanding of inclusionary practices for cerebral palsy in the child care setting.
+12. Demonstrate understanding of inclusionary practices for autism spectrum disorder in the child care setting.

 16. Describe the importance of monitoring the family child care environment for potential risks.